 Whether you are a young adult transitioning from high school directly to a post-secondary or a mature adult pursuing further education later in life, you need support!
 It can be daunting for everyone – but it is even more challenging if you also have to manage a Learning Disability or ADHD.

-Considerable support is provided for learners at any education level and time of their lives through government supported programs and at most post-secondary schools in Alberta.
+Considerable support is provided for learners at any education level and time of their lives through government-supported LD and ADHD programs for adults and at most post-secondary schools in Alberta.
 They help people with a diagnosed disability of any kind, including a Learning Disability or ADHD.

 Below is information for you about adult learning and post-secondary institutions.

 Foundational learning is for adults who have decided to start or re-start learning basic school-type skills and/or English skills.
-These programs are for learners who never had the opportunity of any kind of formal schooling, had interrupted school experiences, or have only had a few years of school.
+These LD and ADHD programs for adults are for learners who have never had the opportunity of any kind of formal schooling, had interrupted school experiences, or have only had a few years of school.

 Foundational learning programs are focused on basic literacy, numeracy and digital skills.
 You can use these skills to make everyday life easier, and to prepare for employment and academic upgrading programs.